 We have a lot of projects in process and lots of ideas, but also a great deal of interest in people with their own ideas for experiments and learning new materials and techniques.
 What would you like to build, design, grow...?...

-Randy, Meli, ten chickens, three turkeys, one pheasant awaiting his harem as soon as we can find them, four dogs, two cats (one pregnant), a cow (maybe/hopefully pregnant), a horse, and a mule;
+Randy, Meli, many chickens, four turkeys, one pheasant awaiting his harem as soon as we can find them, four dogs, five kitties, two cows (one is a new baby) a horse, and a mule;

 Working on the interior plaster and earthen floor of superadobe domes that we built with the help of friends and neighbors;